 Camp Nubar operates a small camp store, known as the “Canteen” , where the campers may buy beverages and snacks in limited quantities at designated times.
 The Canteen also sells Camp Nubar clothing, stamps, batteries, toiletries and stationary items.
 We suggest that each camper be given $60 per two-week session as “Canteen money” (more or less at your discretion).
 The Camp office will keep track of the money your child spends, and any unused portion will, at your election, either be returned to you at the end of the Camp season, or will be donated to the Camp Nubar Building Improvement Fund.
 You may contribute to your child’s Canteen account online at your time of registration.

-You should call (845) 676-3101 and ask for the Assistant Director.
+You should call (845) 676-3101 and ask for the Program Coordinator, Assistant Director, or Director.
 Please indicate that your call is of an urgent nature.

 The two phone lines at Camp Nubar must be kept open for emergency and office use only.
 Please do not call your child except in the case of an emergency.
 In addition, we believe that telephone calls often intensify feelings of homesickness and disrupt campers’ schedules.